-An implementation science protocol of the Women's Health CoOp in healthcare settings in Cape Town, South Africa
+An implementation science protocol of the Women's Health CoOp in healthcare settings in Cape Town, South Africa A stepped-wedge design

 BACKGROUND: HIV persists as a public health emergency in South Africa, especially among women of childbearing age.
 In response to the HIV epidemic, the Joint United Nations Programme on HIV/AIDS has put forth the 90-90-90 global goals to achieve an AIDS-free generation by 2020.
 This goal aspires to have 90% of people living with HIV diagnosed; 90% of those who test positive on sustained antiretroviral therapy (ART); and 90% of those on ART be virally suppressed.
 Ensuring access to ART is an important first step in reducing HIV incidence, especially among vulnerable populations such as women who use substances and bear the burden of HIV in South Africa.
 Additionally, alcohol and other drug (AOD) use and exposure to gender-based violence are associated with increased risk of HIV infection and reduced adherence to ART.
 However, no research has estimated ART adherence rates for women who use substances in South Africa since the government approved the provision of ART to all people living with HIV.